 pool See Prothro Natatorium

-Prothro Hall Refers to the building composed of Prothro Dining Room and the co-curricular life, business, financial aid and registrar’s offices.
+Prothro Hall Refers to the building composed of Prothro Dining Room and the student life, business, financial aid and registrar’s offices.
 Does not include the atrium, Book Shop, dining services offices or the post office.
 Do not use Prothro Commons.

 Prothro Natatorium The proper name of the space where the pool is located.
 Lower case pool in all uses.